thibaultLe/EvolvingTestInstancesHCP/README.md

 These are all the test instances and code used in the paper 'Evolving test instances of the Hamiltonian completion problem'.

 In order to run the evolutionary algorithm, run EvolveInstances.py in the folder /EvolveInstances.
+It is compatible with Linux environments.

 In order to run the PCA, run PCAmain.py.